 Easily Change Your Colorado Mailing Address with USPS

 The United States Postal Service processed nearly 36 million change of address requests last year.
 Over half of those were initiated online.
 If you've changed your address with USPS due to relocation in 2020, you're one of a quarter million Coloradans who moved.
-It's not that changing your mailing address in Colorado is such a convoluted process, but you do have to present certain documentation to effect the change.
+It's not that is such a convoluted process, but you do have to present certain documentation to effect the change.
 So it can be a pain to find what you need.

 Changing your address with USPS is just the first step in the world of an address change.
 Don't forget that you will need to change your legal documents like your license as well.
 DoNotPay can help you with all your address change needs, including legal stuff like notifying social security.